 Where Care is Provided

 Hospice is not a place.
 It is a philosophy of care that can be provided wherever patients live — in their own homes, nursing facilities, assisted living communities or at our two hospice centers.
-Hospice of Northwest Ohio is licensed in both Ohio and Michigan and serves patients and families living in Lucas, Henry, Fulton, Northern Wood, Western Ottawa Counties in Ohio and Southern Monroe County in Michigan.
+Hospice of Northwest Ohio is licensed in both Ohio and Michigan and serves patients and families living in Lucas, Henry, Fulton, northern Wood, western Ottawa and Monroe counties.

 This is possible because Hospice or Northwest Ohio provides a team of experts who give care, support and education that enable families to meet their loved ones’ needs at the end of life.
 Services that are provided in the home include: